 The Navy's current reporting mechanisms, such as budget requests and annual acquisition reports to Congress, provide limited insight into the overall Ford Class program and individual ship costs.
 For example, the program requests funding for each ship before that ship obtains an independent cost estimate.
 During an 11-year period prior to 2015, no independent cost estimate was conducted for any of the Ford class ships; however, the program received over \$15 billion in funding.
-In addition, the program's Selected Acquisition Reports (SAR)-annual cost, status, and performance reports to Congress-
+In addition, the program's Selected Acquisition Reports (SAR)-annual cost, status, and performance reports to Congress-provide only aggregate program cost for all three ships currently in the class, a practice that limits transparency into individual ship costs.
+As a result, Congress has diminished ability to oversee one of the most expensive programs in the defense portfolio.77

-73 Transcript of hearing as posted at CQ.com.
+76 Transcript of hearing as posted at CQ.com.